 My friend Susan told me about an incredible violet liqueur she found while traveling in Greece.
 With her experience as a bartender and world traveler, one could not take her praise of the violet liqueur lightly.

-I had made a few liqueurs before, some at Sage mountain in the herbal classes.
-Irish Creme, creamy coco damiana blends.
+I had made a few liqueurs before.
+Irish Creme, creamy coco damiana blends (dairy free and sugar free, even – coconut milk and honey for the win).
 They were delicious and surprisingly easy.
 I had seen Theresa Broadwine make liqueurs at Medicines from the Earth.
 I had even tried my hand at making dandelion wine.

 The idea of capturing the essence of violets was too much to shake.
-I wondered if I could possibly make one myself, if I could ever find that many violets to pick
+I wondered if I could possibly make one myself, if I could ever find that many violets at one time?